 “Leya’s academic success at Ferrum and the impression she has left upon the faculty are uniformly outstanding,” remarked Professor of English and Director of the Boone Honors Program Lana Whited, who nominated Leya for the 2019 VCHC award.
 “It is no exaggeration to say that her faculty cannot figure out when Leya Deickman sleeps, or how she maintains her characteristic cheery, upbeat disposition.
 She is a remarkable young woman.”

 But her most important accomplishment makes all the rest pale in comparison.
 Despite her rigorous schedule, Leya is the dedicated mother to little Kendall, a happy, remarkably adorable four-year-old boy.
 She and Kendall’s father, nicknamed Big Kendall, are both students at Ferrum College and are steadfast in their commitment to family and education.
-Despite their youth, they show up for each other in big ways: Big Kendall held off on his education for a year to watch Little Kendall while Leya began her studies at Ferrum, and Leya has been diligent in her goal to graduate and begin working as quickly as possible to help finance Big Kendall’s final years of college.
+Despite their youth, they show up for each other in big ways: Big Kendall held off on his education for a year to watch Little Kendall while Leya began her studies at Ferrum, and Leya has been diligent in her goal to graduate.
 She will complete her undergraduate work in only three years, as opposed to the traditional four.
 Big Kendall is on track to graduate in 2021 with a degree in health and human performance and coaching.

 Big Kendall attributes the family’s success to their commitment to each other: “All three of us feed off of each other.
 Believe it or not, our four-year-old will try to motivate us in the best way he can!
 We are a team,” and to their network of Ferrum College friends: “People offer to watch Little Kendall while we write a paper or do a project.
 The College is great, but the people make it even greater.”